Rahyulty/Variable2/README.md

 # Variable 2 Uni

+# Updates

+- In Process of changing around the lua variable 2 function names so its not bad and actually makes sense

+# Introduction

 Hello my name is Rahyulty and im a developer on roblox.

 I started this project because I wanted to broaden my knowledge of fundamental lua, which I believe would benefit me in roblox studio.